NickodemusRR/loan_approval/README.md

 This project served to showcase what we have learning up to the moment.

-This project using a dataset from [kaggle](!https://www.kaggle.com/datasets/taweilo/loan-approval-classification-data/data).
+This project using the [Loan Approval Classification](!https://www.kaggle.com/datasets/taweilo/loan-approval-classification-data/data) dataset which can be downloaded from [kaggle](!https://www.kaggle.com/datasets/taweilo/loan-approval-classification-data/data).

 This dataset has two target variables that can be use to create machine learning model:
 1. Loan Status -> "0": "rejected; "1": approved can be used to train classification model.